jumpinjackie/forge-e33-mod/design/LANDS.md

 Legendary Land
 {T}: Add {C}.
 {1}{B}, {T}: Put target Nevron card from your graveyard on top of your library.
+---
+These siege engines seemed much more powerful in Lumiere.
+But on this battlefield, next to all these broken bodies, staring at the true size of the monolith, I feel despair.
+- Carla, Expedition 57
 ```

 [card implementation](../custom/cards/f/forgotten_battlefield.txt)